MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ms.subservice: pwa
 ms.date: 10/24/2023
 ---
-# What's New in Progressive Web Apps
+# What's New in PWAs

-This page lists the updates to Progressive Web Apps (PWAs) and Web Apps from the Microsoft Edge Web Apps team.
+The following are the updates to Progressive Web Apps (PWAs) and Web Apps, from the Microsoft Edge Web Apps team.
 To try new features, read these announcements.
 To stay up to date with the latest and greatest features, download the [Microsoft Edge preview channels](https://www.microsoft.com/edge/download/insider) (Beta, Dev, and Canary).

 Sections of this document correspond to historical releases of Microsoft Edge, and are not updated over time.
 For example, references below to "new features" or "origin trials" might become outdated as new versions of Microsoft Edge are released.